Using Financial Aid and Other Funding Sources

 When is Financial Aid Disbursed?

 Federal Grants, Federal Loans, and KU Scholarships are typically disbursed and available on the first day of on-campus classes, and cannot be disbursed earlier, regardless of the study abroad program dates.
-Students who depart before aid is disbursed, will need to plan on having funds available to cover expenses until their financial aid is disbursed.
+Students who depart before aid is disbursed will need to make a plan to ensure adequate funds are available to cover expenses until their financial aid is disbursed.